 - Large pot or Dutch Oven

-- 4 lb Package of cut-up chicken pieces, half breasts cut in half crossways
+- 4 lb Cut-up chicken pieces, half breasts cut in half crossways

 - Kosher salt and ground pepper

 - 3 tbsp Unsalted butter

 - 1 tbsp Olive oil

 - 1 cup Carrots cut into 2 inch long thin slivers